ch4perone/3D-Rendering/README.md

 We have implemented ways to parallelize the ray tracing algorithm.
 This decreases the run-time drastically for the high definition pictures.
 To use this, you can run the commands as before and add the tag `-fopenmp`.
 By default, all cores will be used.
 If need be, this can be changed by uncommenting a line in the `main.cpp`.

 ## Set input file:
 We currently only accept NFF.
 You can change the input file in `main.cpp` by changing `scene_path`.
+The scene we have made to show the depth of field and the other new features is under this path: "./scenes/dof_example.nff".
+This is already set as the default path for the program.